NanoTools/nanoNodeMonitor/README.md

 To setup Nano Node Monitor, install a webserver with PHP support first, e.g. Nginx.
 Here is a [step-by-step tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-in-ubuntu-16-04) to get Nginx and PHP running on a DigitalOcean droplet with Ubuntu 16.04.
 You might need to additionally install php7.0-curl, i.e. `sudo apt-get install php7.0-curl`

-In your webserver directory, e.g. `/var/www/html`, execute `git clone https://github.com/dbachm123/nanoNodeMonitor .` (notice the '.' at the end!), so that `index.php` is callable via http://[your-ip-address]/index.php
+In your empty webserver directory, e.g. `/var/www/html`, execute `git clone https://github.com/dbachm123/nanoNodeMonitor .` (notice the '.' at the end!), so that `index.php` is callable via http://[your-ip-address]/index.php

 In the `modules` folder, create your own config file by executing `cp config.sample.php config.php`.
 You will need to modify the IP-address and the port for the RPC in the file `config.php`.
 For the non-docker Nano node, it should match the corresponding entries in `RaiBlocks/config.json`, e.g.